MIAC Scholarships

-Each May, the Marin Irish American Club awards scholarships to deserving students, who are relatives of current MIAC members.
+Each May, the Marin Irish American Club awards multiple $1,500 scholarships to deserving students, who are relatives of current MIAC members.
 The scholarships are based on academic scholarship and our John Trimble Award which emphasizes community service.

 The Marin Irish American Scholarships are available to graduating high school seniors or continuing college students carrying a minimum of 12 semester units and earning a current GPA of 2.5 or better